UniversalDependencies/UD_Guarani-OldTuDeT/README.md

 ![TuLeD](not-to-release/mapNimu2.png)
 # Summary

-UD_Tupinamba-TuDeT is a collection of annotated texts in Tupi(nambá).
-The project is work-in-progress and the treebank is being updated on a regular basis.
+UD_Guarani-OldTuDeT is a collection of annotated texts in Old Guaraní.

 # Introduction

-UD_Tupinamba-TuDeT is a collection of annotated texts in Tupi(nambá).
+UD_Tupinamba-TuDeT is a collection of annotated texts in Old Guaraní.
 It is part of [TuLaR](https://tular.clld.org), Tupían Language Resources, which contains other languages -- see [TuDeT](https://tular.clld.org/contributions/tudet).
+The treebank is work-in-progress and is being updated on a regular basis.

 ## Text sources

-**Tupinambá sentences**:<br/>
+**Old Guaraní sentences**:<br/>
-* Araújo, A. 1952, *Catecismo na Língua Brasílica* Reprodução fac-similar da 1.<sup>a</sup> edição (1618).
-PUC-RJ.
-* Navarro, E. D. A. (2006).
-Teatro/José de Anchieta; seleção, introdução, notas e tradução do tupi.
-Martins Fontes.
-* de Anchieta, J., (1997).
-Poemas: lírica portuguesa e tupi.
-Ed.
-Eduardo de A. Navarro.
-Martins Fontes.

 # Acknowledgments